robertu94/robertu94.github.io/content/learning/time.markdown

 Work, stuff, accomplishments, pleasure, knowledge, wisdom -- all of this will eventually pass away and you will be forgotten.
 Use these tools to make time for what is truly important.

+1. Try tracking your time for a week to the nearest 15 minutes.
+What does it reveal about your preferences and focuses?
+Does it match your goals for where you spend your time?
+What granularity of time tracking is useful to you?
+2. Consider adopting a journaling system such as "building a second brain" or "bullet journaling" for 2 weeks.
+3. Consider the tasks in your task manager, are the tasks SMART and if not, what details do you tend to not include? why?
+{.activity}

 # Tools

 People often ask me what tools they should use for this.